tangowithcode/tango_with_django_2/manuscript/chapter-git.md

     Date:   Mon Jul 1 03:56:53 2019 -0700
         Initial commit

 From this list, you can choose a commit to rollback to.
-For the selected commit, you must take the commit hash -- the long string of letters and numbers.
+For the commit you want to rollback to, you must take the commit hash -- the long string of letters and numbers.
 To demonstrate, the top (or `HEAD`) commit hash in the example output above is `88f41317640a2b62c2c63ca8d755feb9f17cf16e`.
 You can select this in your terminal and copy it to your computer's clipboard.

 With your commit hash selected, you can now rollback your workspace to the previous revision.
 You can do this with the `git checkout` command.
 The following example command would rollback to the commit with the aforementioned hash.